Kale Microgreen Nutrition: Every Bite Packed with Vitamins

 They have small leaves compared to mature kale, which has large, flat, or curly leaves and a strong central stem.

-Kale microgreens grow quickly and can be harvested just a week to 10 days after planting the seeds.
+Kale microgreens are quick-growing and can be harvested a week to 10 days after planting the seeds.
 Both the microgreens’ leaves and stems are edible.

 There is more than one type of kale microgreen.